TobyBi/Thorlabs-Galvo/README.md

 ### DAC Output

-Currently, the output range of DAC is from 0 to 5V and is found in the constant variable `DAC_RANGE` in the `galvo.py` file.
+Currently, the output range of DAC is from 0 to 5V and is found in the constant variable `DAC_RANGE` in the `galvo` file.

 ```python
 # Voltage range of the DAC